Fuitsuku/image-recognition/README.md

 ## LINE BREAK LINE BREAK LINE BREAK LINE BREAK

 ### Journal Entries
+[12/10/2023]
+- Continued reading.
+Goal is to understand what a CNN is on a conceptual layer so that as I understand what I am implementing within code.

 [12/06/2023]
 - Another very long hiatus due to finals week.
 Only one final remains, starting back up lightly by doing some light reading.
 I also read through my codebase to determine where I left off and began to reread the CNN intro written by Victor Zhou to dust off my knowledge.